-* I say culturally white because genetically I am part ethnically Latin American, but I have grown up in what would be considered “white American” culture.
+* I say culturally white because genetically I have a mixture of heritages, but I have grown up in what would be considered “white American” culture.

 I am still learning the boundaries of what is acceptable and what is unacceptable.
 I admit that as a culturally white person, I know that it’s not my voice that needs to be heard.
 But as I try to do something and show solidarity, I find myself generally silent because I don’t want to cross lines and set off alarms.
-I am trying hard to pay attention to what I should do (and not do), but I feel extremely sensitive and exhausted, as I know we all are.
+I am trying hard to pay attention to what I should do (and not do).

 I had been wondering where I could possibly fit in all of this.
 It is not in my nature to grab the banner of someone else’s cause and start waving it.
 In an effort to do my part, though, I have learned the list of inappropriate actions and have been trying to improve myself.
 I have spent time studying the issue, the history, and the current problem.
 I have listened and tried to understand the problem as best I can.
 Though my understanding is not perfect, I feel ready to support the necessary changes we need to make in our society and within the justice system.
 But I’ve still been paralyzed by this fear that I’ll do something wrong.
 I’m especially afraid I’ll step in front of someone more important.
 And anyway, I’m the wrong color to do anything.